SysBioChalmers/Human-GEM-guide/mkdocs/docs/installation.md

 #### The COBRA Toolbox

 The [COBRA Toolbox](https://opencobra.github.io/cobratoolbox/stable/) is not required for most of the functions associated with Human-GEM.
-However, it offers many additional analysis tools that are not available in RAVEN.
+However, it offers many additional analysis tools that are not available in RAVEN, and can for the most part be used instead of RAVEN.

 !!! important
-	The Human-GEM model files are formatted for use with the RAVEN Toolbox.
-Before using the model with the COBRA toolbox, convert the model to a COBRA-friendly format in MATLAB using the `ravenCobraWrapper` function from the RAVEN Toolbox:
+	The Human-GEM model files were originally designed for use with the RAVEN Toolbox.
+Although the model should be compatible with most COBRA functions as-is, it may be necessary to first convert the model to a COBRA-friendly format in MATLAB using the `ravenCobraWrapper` function from the RAVEN Toolbox:
 	`cobraModel = ravenCobraWrapper(ravenModel);`

 !!! note